The Flesh and Blood Show: Production

-Filming

 The film was shot on location in Cromer, Norfolk.
 The seaside theatre in the film was the Pavilion Theatre in Cromer, England.

-Music

-The music was composed and conducted by Cyril Ornadel.
+The interior of the theatre was shot on Brighton pier.

 Release

 The Flesh and Blood Show was released theatrically in the United Kingdom on 23 September 1972 by Tigon Films.
-The film's ending was originally filmed and shown in cinemas in 3-D. The film opened theatrically in the United States on 13 July 1973 in Boston, Massachusetts.
+The film's climactic sequence was originally filmed and shown in cinemas in 3-D. The film opened theatrically in the United States on 13 July 1973 in Boston, Massachusetts.